Skip to content

 try:

-response = client.pipeline_files.get_pipeline_file_status_counts(
+response = await client.pipelines.files.get_status_counts(

 pipeline_id=pipeline_id